 There are approximately 240 restaurants in Pleasanton.
-Downtown Pleasanton alone boasts over 40 dining establishments that serve a variety of cuisines, ranging from cuisines of the west to those from the far east.
+Downtown Pleasanton alone boasts over 40 dining establishments ranging from cuisines of the west to those from the far east and much in between.

 CONTACT US

 The City of Pleasanton welcomes your comments and questions and every employee is committed to responding as soon as possible.
 The City has a strong presence across various social media platforms and provided regular updates on a variety of topics.
 Please follow us to receive regular updates.